Navigation Path: Home > About SDSUG > 2026 SDSUG Website Architecture & Modernization Project

 • maintaining site stability, accessibility, and performance

-The new architecture supports ongoing expansion as SDSUG continues to evolve.
+The new architecture supports ongoing expansion as Sonoran Desert Security continues to evolve.
 SDSUG will add pages and resources as the group grows, ensuring the site remains a living, accurate reflection of the cybersecurity community it serves.

-This page documents SDSUG’s 2026 modernization effort and the institutional architecture established during the group’s 25th anniversary year.
+This page documents the Sonoran Desert Security (SDSUG) 2026 modernization effort and the institutional architecture established during the group’s 25th anniversary year.

 Start Here